-- I am passionate about helping high school and college students develop key academic and life skills (that are often not taught in school) so that they can be successful in academics but also be prepared for college and the real world
+- I am passionate about helping high school and college students develop key academic and life skills (that are often not taught in school) so they can be successful in academics and also be prepared for college and the real world.

 - My passion for helping students was a result of hiring 20+ new college grads each year as a program manager at Intel Corporation.
 I witnessed how many of the best and brightest new college grads were still missing critical life skills needed to be successful in life.

-- I’m in the process of changing my business name to UNstoppable Students from YourCollegeGameplan.
-I was inspired by my kids who taught me what it really means to be UNstoppable in life.
-Most recently, our daughter Christina ran 3128 miles from NYU to California…by herself with all of her needed belongings in a baby stroller she called Thor.
-She was featured on the Dec 2014 Runner’s World cover with the label UNSTOPPABLE…which struck me as exactly what I had hoped for my kids as well as the other students I work with.
-I also have two unstoppable sons who prefer to remain anonymous and missing from their Mother’s writings and pictures.
-I’ve been married for 36 years to the same man and call both San Jose and Lodi my home.
+My business name was inspired by my kids (a daughter and two sons), who taught me what it really means to be UNstoppable in life.
+Most recently, our daughter Christina ran 3,128 miles from NYU to California…by herself with all of her needed belongings in a baby stroller she called Thor.
+She was featured on the December 2014 Runner’s World cover with the label UNSTOPPABLE…which struck me as exactly what I had hoped for my kids, as well as the other students I work with.

 As a first generation college graduate of the University of California, Davis, I soaked up every minute of my college experience.
 I was always busy with something, whether it was making new friends, studying, serving as an RA in the dorms, chairing the dedication of our new Rec Hall, or working for the Assistant Chancellor.

-All of my studying and extracurricular activities paid off big time: my senior year I earned the title of Outstanding Woman of UC Davis, and opted to work a couple of years before returning to grad school.
+All of my studying and extracurricular activities paid off big time: my senior year, I earned the title of Outstanding Woman of UC Davis, and I opted to work a couple of years before returning to grad school.

-I put that information to work as I made decisions for my own children’s future, and it’s paid off.
-All three of my children have earned engineering degrees from top ranked universities and are enjoying their dream careers and lives.
-When we are together, our dinner conversations can last hours as my kids share and debate the latest technologies, operating systems and stealth weaponries.
-A couple of hours in to the conversation, my eyes are glassed over but my heart is busting with pride.
+I put that information to work as I made decisions for my own children’s futures, and it’s paid off.
+All three of my children have earned engineering degrees from top-ranked universities and are enjoying their dream careers and lives.
+When we’re together, our dinner conversations can last hours as my kids share and debate the latest technologies, operating systems, and stealth weaponries.
+A couple of hours into the conversation, my eyes are glassed over, but my heart is bursting with pride.

-Today I live with my husband Harry in San Jose California but spend weekends in the Lodi CA wine country.
+I live with my husband Harry in San Jose, California but spend weekends in the Lodi wine country.
 I love volunteering as a UC Master Gardener.
-My favorite times are when our family is together doing crazy stuff such as making craft beer, hiking Half Dome or zip lining across the backyard.
-Life is Great!
+My favorite times are when our family is together doing crazy stuff, such as making craft beer, hiking Half Dome, or zip-lining across the backyard (with the occasional skydive).
+Life is great!